 Wind turbine energy distribution and grid connection

 The inter-array cables and subsea export cabling for the wind farm extension project is estimated to be 30km-long in total.
-The 33kV inter array cables connecting all the 15 turbines are connected with the export cables, which transmit power to the shore near Hampton Pier at the western end of Herne Bay.
+The 33kV inter array cables connecting all 15 turbines are connected with the export cables, which transmit power to the shore near Hampton Pier, at the western end of Herne Bay.